daneroo/vagrant-vcap/README.md

 This repo is intended to manage a single vm cloudfoundry installation.

-The installation of cloudfoundry itself, is handled through a script (see install section below), we are eaiting for the release of oneric for the appearence of packages, before making a chef recipe.
+The installation of cloudfoundry itself, is handled through a script (see install section below), we are waiting for the release of oneric for the appearence of packages, before making a chef recipe.

 To reduce setup effort, we use the *.vcap.me domain, which points to localhost; and the vm redirects it's port 80 to the hosts 8080 port.
 Thus `vmc target api.vcap.me:8080` redirects to the vm.